 How to go from Lisbon airport to Cascais on public transportation

 The airport bus outside Cais do Sodré Station

 By public transportation, you may take the metro and then the train.
 The airport is on the red line of the metro, so you then have to connect to the green line at the Alameda station, to Cais do Sodré.

 Cais do Sodré is the final stop of the green line, and is also where you connect to the train to Cascais (which also stops in Estoril).
 It departs every 12 minutes at peak times in the early morning and late afternoon, and every 20 minutes at other times throughout the day.

 The metro journey from the airport to Cais do Sodré is less than 30 minutes, and the train from Cais do Sodré to Cascais takes 40 minutes (36 to Estoril).

 Alternatively, take the AeroBus (a special airport bus service) to Cais do Sodré.
-It may be a better options than the metro if you’re traveling with a lot of heavy luggage, as it doesn’t require a connection.
+It might be a better option than the metro if you’re traveling with a lot of heavy luggage, as it doesn’t require a connection.
 It departs from outside the arrivals terminal every 20 minutes, between 8:10am and 9:10pm, and terminates outside the Cais do Sodré train station (in about 30 minutes).

 With good connections, you can be in Cascais in less than 90 minutes.